TRAINING GRANTS

 Gale Disler, MPH

-Gale Disler has recently completed her Master of Public Health from the University of Alaska, Anchorage.
+Gale Disler completed her Master of Public Health at the University of Alaska, Anchorage.
 Her research interests include circumpolar health, One Health, and infectious disease.
-Disler hopes to be involved in research that examines the social and environmental factors that contribute to disease exposure.
+Gale hopes to be involved in research that examines the social and environmental factors that contribute to disease exposure.

-Renate is a DVM student at the University of Alaska Fairbanks.
-She completed a Bachelor of Science in biology and in environmental science with a minor in peace and justice studies at Regis University, Denver.
-Schlaht’s current research focus is surveillance for tick establishment in Alaska.
-She hopes to integrate her medical career with public health and social justice work and wants to return to Alaska after finishing clinicals at Colorado State University to work in the public health sector.
+Dr. Renate Schlaht obtained her Doctor of Veterinary Medicine from Colorado State University.
+She completed a Bachelor of Science in biology and environmental science with a minor in peace and justice studies at Regis University, Denver.
+Dr. Schlaht hopes to integrate her medical career with public health and social justice work and wants to work in the public health sector.

 "This training grant provided funded research experience for a project more extensive than any I would have been able to complete with the normal funding available for DVM students."